tidb-samples/tidb-nodejs-mysql2-quickstart/README.md

 <summary><b>Install dependencies to existing project</b></summary>

 For your existing project, run the following command to install the packages:

-- `mysql2`: The Node.js MySQL driver for the database connection and SQL operations.
-- `dotenv`: The utils package to loading environment variables from the `.env` file.

 ```shell
 npm install mysql2 dotenv --save